 Yes it is safe to drink fruit juice during pregnancy, including mango juice.
 However due to the high sugar content in mangoes and mango juice it is advisable to drink it in moderation and to limit your intake even more during the last trimester of pregnancy.

-Taking in too much sugar can put you at risk of gestational diabetes.
+Taking in too much sugar can put you at risk of gestational diabetes and pre-eclampsia.